s-handyside/mcp-server-atlassian-confluence/README.md

 3. **Dependabot Auto-merge** - Automatically tests and merges minor and patch Dependabot PRs if they pass tests.

 All workflows use Node.js 22 with dependency caching for optimal performance.

+### Required Repository Secrets

+For the CI/CD pipeline to work correctly, you need to configure the following secrets in your GitHub repository settings:

+- `NPM_TOKEN` - An npm authentication token with publish permissions.
+You can create one at https://www.npmjs.com/settings/[your-username]/tokens.

+To add these secrets:

+1. Go to your repository on GitHub
+2. Navigate to Settings > Secrets and variables > Actions
+3. Click "New repository secret"
+4. Add your NPM_TOKEN with the appropriate value

 ## License